By Gianni Tedesco. Last updated: 2018-04-09

 Right now the query planner is unremarkable and uses heuristics to pick indices to use and a join order that looks useful for hash joins.
 In future we will be implementing a cost-based query planner.

 The write-once query-many architecture makes materialisation cheap and efficient for us, so we may experiment with tweaking the query planner to make more extensive use of materialisation, which is usually avoided in more conventional RDBMS's.
 One anticpated problem with this is that without limiting query plan searches only to left-deep trees then we increase our search space which will increase the cost of planning.
 But for stored-procedures where the plan is generated only once, it might pay off, especially if we introduce a parametrised planner.

 Another benefit of this architecture is that we can produce catalogs with accurate selectivity information which will be useful when picking indices and when planning equi-joins.

-This is a pretty inefficient design since everything works one row at a time.
+However, this is a pretty inefficient design since everything works one row at a time.
 This means we need to spill our most performance criticial inner-loop state in to memory rather than giving it a chance to stay in registers.
 Most painfully it's slow at doing index bitmap unions/intersects which benefit greatly from batching.
 It also doesnt allow us to easily find resultset sizes.
 Overall I think this design, while simple, and nice to work with from the front-end in some respects, is a failure.